 It’s been six years since I first reviewed the Evoluent vertical mouse.
 Since then the Evoluent has undergone some expected generational revisions, but its core design principle of the “natural” handshake position for mousing remains the same.
-I recently got the opportunity to acquire a latest-gen Evoluent vertical mouse, called the VerticalMouse C, and I’ve spent some time checking out Evoluent’s latest tweaks to the product.
+I recently got the opportunity to acquire the latest-gen Evoluent vertical mouse, called the VerticalMouse C, and I’ve spent some time checking out Evoluent’s latest tweaks to the product.

 Compared to previous iterations, the Evoluent VerticalMouse C seems to better “fit” the natural grip of my hand.
 While the working angle remains the same as far as I can tell, the body shape of the mouse has taken on a more asymmetrical or forward-thrown aspect.
 In addition to making it feel better to hold, this looks really cool.

-A recap of the Whole Vertical Mouse Thing
+A Recap of the Whole Vertical Mouse Thing

 In case you’ve been living under a rock – or a blocky, off-white mechanical mouse – since 1993, let’s recap the main reasons you’d want a vertical mouse in the first place.
 According to the school of thought that drives designs like the Evoluent, much of the main commonly suffered by mouse users can be traced back to the horizontal (“wrist-twisting”) design that still persists among the vast majority of mice.
 Even the more common “ergonomic” designs – the small, curvy mice often hawked to gamers in the big-box stores – don’t fully un-twist that wrist.
 Enter the vertical mouse, an innovation Evoluent claims to have single-handedly developed in the 90’s.
-With your hand very nearly in a thumb-up position ready for a handshake, the un-twisting is complete and – so goes the theory – pain should be lessened.
+With your hand very nearly in a thumb-up position ready for a handshake, the un-twisting is complete, and – so goes the theory – pain should be lessened.
 As with every system and innovation out there, especially in ergonomics, your mileage may vary.

-My Evoluent experience
+My Evoluent Vertical Mouse C experience

-The Evoluent vertical mouse (or a previous generation of it) is one of very few ergonomic mice that I’ve actually used, day-to-day, for more than a week or so.
+The Evoluent vertical mouse (or a previous generation of it) is one of the very few ergonomic mice that I’ve actually used, day-to-day, for more than a week or so.
 Unfortunately, that period of “more than a week” was before my previous review, and thus is currently about six years in the past.
 During that time, I recall the previous-generation Evoluent being quite handy and nice to use, largely due to its well-designed and stable driver (on which more in a moment).

 While writing this updated review, I continued to use my One And Only Pointing Device, the RollerMouse Red, but kept the Evoluent plugged in and parked on the legal pad just to my right.
 (Blogging trade secret: I often gaze at or finger the product I’m writing about for inspiration, even if I’m not actually using it at that time.)
 In what I guess is a pretty significant endorsement, my hand kept wandering over to grab the Evoluent mouse and use it, despite the fact that using any mouse with clickable buttons tends to mess up the nerves in my hand.
 I finally had to unplug the thing to make myself return to the RollerMouse Red and its health benefits.